cite-architecture/CitableText.jl/README.md

 Some functions defined in the Scala library ([API docs](https://cite-architecture.github.io/cite-api-docs/xcite/api/edu/holycross/shot/cite/CtsUrn.html)) that could be implemented here:

-- [ ] adding/dropping a passage component
+- [ ] adding/dropping the passage component of a CtsUrn
-- [ ] adding/dropping a version
+- [ ] adding/dropping the version part of a CtsUrn's work hierarchy
-- [ ] adding/dropping an exemplar
+- [ ] adding/dropping the exemplar part of a CtsUrn's work hierarchy
-- [ ] finding the depth of the citation hierarchy
+- [ ] finding the depth of the passage citation hierarchy
-- [ ] collapsing passage to a given depth or by a relative amount
+- [ ] collapsing the passage citation hierarchy to a given depth or by a relative amount

 URN comparison: